SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - What is the difference between Public subnet and Private subnet ?
 - CIDR (Classless Inter-Domain Routing) ?
 We can asign custom IP address range to the subnets.
 - Use always terraform best practices for naming convention like using "_" avoid double naming.
-- We used Open source modules sometimes, we have dedicated cloud team who develops module and we use them.
+- We used Open source modules sometimes, we have dedicated cloud team who develops module & we use them.
-- How do you check internet is working or not ? "ping google.com" Ipv4 is 32bit and Ipv6 is 64 bit.
+- How do you check internet is working or not ? ping google.com, Ipv4 is 32bit & Ipv6 is 64 bit.
 - Router (Internet Gateway) ---> It has PublicIP & PrivateIP.
 PublicIP is nothing but just type what is my ip in google, there you can see Ipv4 address that is your PublicIP, not ipv6.
-What is your PrivateIP just "ipconfig" in cmd there you can see IPv4 address Under wireless LAN adapter Wifi.
+What is your PrivateIP just ipconfig in cmd there you can see IPv4 address Under wireless LAN adapter Wifi.
 - What is your actual IPaddress ?
-Just type in google "what is my IP", if anybody wants to connect to my laptop you can connect using this IP address only.
+Just type in google what is my IP, if anybody wants to connect to my laptop you can connect using this IP address only.
 You cannot connect with PrivateIP address.
-- AWS wont charge for VPC's, subnets, route tables, it only charges when you are creating server.
+- AWS wont charge for VPC, subnets, route tables, it only charges when you are creating server.
-- We can create as many private subnets we want, however for functionality purpose we have only two subnets which is Public and Private subnets.
+- We can create as many private subnets we want, however for functionality purpose we have only two subnets which is Public & Private subnets.
 - Watch from 26:11 to 1:14:21 to understand how VPC works.

 ### Session-30